verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 * odin_reg_strong

 To get the QoR results of the above tests, go to the "Action" tab.
 On the menu on the left, choose "Test" and select your workflow.
-If running the test is done, scroll down and click on "artifact".
+If running the tests is done, scroll down and click on "artifact".
 This would download the results for all CI tests.

 1. Go to "Action" tab